← Back to all posts

 Step 5: Coordinate Food and Drinks with "What to Bring"

 Feeding 20 people is a grocery run.
-Feeding 50 people is a project.
-But you do not have to shoulder it alone.
+Feeding 50 is a project.
+You do not have to shoulder it alone, though, and the math on per-guest quantities gets easier when you plan how much food and drink you actually need.

-Lemonvite has a "What to Bring" section where you can list exactly what the party needs and let guests claim items.
-This is not tacky.
-It is smart.
-People genuinely want to contribute.
-They just need to know what to bring.
+Lemonvite has a "What to Bring" section where you list exactly what the party needs and let guests claim items.
+Asking is not tacky, it is smart.
+Most people genuinely want to contribute to a party they are excited about.
+They just need to know what would actually help.

-- Guests bring: Side dishes, desserts, drinks, ice, and snacks.
+• Guests bring: side dishes, desserts, drinks, ice, snacks.

 Step 6: Accept That "Too Many People" Is a Win

 I want to reframe something for you.
-Having invited too many people is not a failure of planning.
-It is evidence that people want to spend time with you.
-That is genuinely rare and worth appreciating.
+Having invited too many people is not a planning failure.
+It is evidence that people want to spend time with you, which is genuinely rare and worth appreciating.

-Some of the best parties I have ever been to were ones where the host clearly underestimated turnout.
+Some of the best parties I have ever been to were the ones where the host clearly underestimated turnout.
 There was an energy in the room, a sense that something was happening.
-People were meeting new people.
-Conversations spilled into hallways and onto sidewalks.
+People were meeting strangers who became friends by midnight, and conversations spilled out onto the sidewalk.
 It felt alive.

-The worst parties?
-The ones where the host was so focused on controlling every detail that the whole thing felt sterile.
-Give yourself permission to let the evening be a little messy, a little loud, a little overstuffed.
-That is what people will remember.
+The worst parties were the opposite: the host so fixated on controlling every detail that the whole thing came out sterile.
+Give yourself permission to let the evening run a little messy and a little loud.
+That overstuffed, slightly chaotic energy is what people will actually remember.

 The Real Mistake Is Not Inviting at All

-The fear of over-inviting stops a lot of people from hosting entirely.
-They do not want to deal with the logistics, the headcount anxiety, or the possibility of things going sideways.
-So they just... don't throw the party.
+The fear of over-inviting stops a lot of people from hosting in the first place.
+They do not want to deal with the logistics or the headcount anxiety, or they dread the chance that something goes sideways.
+So they just never throw the party.

 So send the invite.
-Send all the invites.
+Send all of them.
 And when the RSVPs start rolling in faster than you expected, use the tools that exist to manage the beautiful chaos you have created.

-Lemonvite gives you a real-time RSVP dashboard, broadcast messaging, up to 10 co-hosts, and a "What to Bring" section to coordinate everything.
-All of it for a flat $5 per event.
-No per-guest fees, no surprise charges, no matter how many people you (over)invite.
+Lemonvite gives you a real-time RSVP dashboard, broadcast messaging, up to 10 co-hosts, and a "What to Bring" section to keep the spread organized.
+All of it runs a flat $5 per event with no per-guest fees, no matter how many people you (over)invite.
+When you are ready, start your event and wrangle that guest list.